 The child support system can become confusing at times, and it might not be until several court dates later when you finally begin receiving it or paying it.
-No matter where you stand in the situation, you need to have a good understanding of how it works.
+No matter where you stand in the situation, you need to understand how it works.
 The best time to learn about child support laws is now.

 Understanding Child Support Rules: 6 Things Everyone Should Know